 Other commentators have joined in the criticism, including Daniel Runde at the Center for Strategic and International Studies, who recently co-authored an article, “Why the United States Should Care about the WIPO Election,” and James Pooley, a former U.S. Deputy Director General at WIPO, is quoted in Foreign Policy as asking with regard to Ms. Wang, “[w]hy would you put the fox in charge of the [IP] hen house?”
 I was also misquoted in the South China Morning Post as opposing Wang Binying on similar grounds.
 For me, Ms. Wang’s candidacy is clouded – but not precluded – by the long shadow cast by Francis Gurry on WIPO’s relationship with China, not by any necessary risk of “IP theft”, which is a term I abjure.
 I will discuss that issue later in this blog.

 One concern is easily dismissed: Ms. Wang is eminently technically qualified to lead WIPO, as even some of her harshest critics note.
 DDG Wang has excellent credentials.
 She has an LLM from the institution, where I teach (UC Berkeley, (1985-86), and also obtained a certificate in commercial law from my own alma mater, Columbia Law School.
 She also worked at the former State Administration for Industry and Commerce.
 She has had a long-term tenure in senior positions at WIPO.
-She even spent some time training at USPTO early in her career, upon the recommendation of a U.S. Foreign Commercial Service Officer, Clark T. Randt, III, who later served as U.S. Ambassador to China and who has known her for years.
+She even spent some time training at USPTO early in her career, upon the recommendation of a U.S. Foreign Commercial Service Officer, Clark T. Randt, Jr. who later served as U.S. Ambassador to China and who has known her for years.
 In fact, my introduction to Ms. Wang occurred through Ambassador Randt when I served as IP Attaché to the U.S. Embassy in Beijing (2004-2008).

 Another matter that should be cleared up is that she was somehow appointed by the Communist Party, as suggested by one journal.
 The recommendation for Ms. Wang comes, appropriately, from China’s Ministry of Foreign Affairs.
 It is true, however, as the Washington Post has reported, that Ms. Wang’s appointment is part of a larger effort by China to assume leadership roles in a number of UN organizations and that most of these officials are likely Party members.
 Moreover, U.S. diplomacy in this area is also hampered, as the Post has noted, “by the administration’s public contempt for the multilateralism and its damaged relationships with allies.”